warden-protocol/wardenprotocol/docs/docs/warp/warp.md

 The Phases will be split into:

 1. ~~LBP Phase: Get early access to WARP and start to accumulate points (WARP) ahead of Warden Protocol Mainnet.
 The more WARP, the more WARD!
 Link to access the LBP Phase (starting 30/04/2024): https://app.v2.fjordfoundry.com/pools/0xb1cC5aE9f94032e4Ce168C3A4Bc191b7923e7585~~ (LBP is over !!!).
-You can now acquire WARP on DEXes: https://www.dextools.io/app/en/base/pair-explorer/0xf523d578816e1b537d8d69500d44d0c699b5d9a9?t=1714815531823
+2. You can now acquire WARP on [DEXes](https://www.dextools.io/app/en/base/pair-explorer/0xf523d578816e1b537d8d69500d44d0c699b5d9a9?t=1714815531823) and on [MEXC](https://www.mexc.com/exchange/WARP_USDT)
-2. Farming Phase: Accumulate WARP through on-chain and off-chain activities, as well as providing liquidity for WARP-USDC LP tokens.
+3. Farming Phase: Accumulate WARP through on-chain and off-chain activities, as well as providing liquidity for WARP-USDC LP tokens.
-3. Redeeming Phase: Get WARD tokens based on your WARP amount - and join Warden Mainnet.
+4. Redeeming Phase: Get WARD tokens based on your WARP amount - and join Warden Mainnet.